How we learn

 We cannot afford to waste a minute of a child's time at Charlbury.
 We want to provide every child with the knowledge, skills and experiences to be able to succeed not just at secondary school but beyond.

 Every child is unique and every class represents a different set of challenges.
 With that in mind, our staff use a variety of methods to ensure that our children are prepared for life after primary school by knowing and remembering more of the subjects they study.
-Our Teaching and Learning Policy is designed to allow staff to focus on the most effective methods of ensuring long term retention of knowledge, skills and attitudes.
+Our Teaching, Learning, Assessment and Feedback Policy is designed to allow staff to focus on the most effective methods of ensuring long term retention of knowledge, skills and attitudes.

 We believe that feedback is most effective when it happens in the moment.
 Staff work hard to ensure that any misconceptions are addressed immediately to ensure children have the right foundations for future success.